Dominique Sylvain: Career

 In 2007, the Sylvain rewrote her first book, Baka !, further developing the character of Louise Morvan.
 The detective later played a major role in Sylvain's La Nuit de Geronimo, a novel which intertwines dark family secrets, unethical research in molecular biology and GMOs.
 Her novel Sœurs de Sang centers around "victim art".

 In the short story compilation Régals du Japon et d'ailleurs, Sylvain temporarily moved away from crime fiction, reminiscing on the gastronomic experiences of her youth and her travels.

 In 2011 Sylvain contributed a story about Japanese passion for football to the Contrebandiers firm's collection Les Hommes en noir.
 Also that year her story Guerre sale was selected by the staff of LIRE magazine as the best French crime novel of 2011.

 In 2012, she published the novel Le Roi Lézard, a rewrite of Travestis (1998) which features Jim Morrison, the lead singer of The Doors.
-I,In 2013, Sylvain contributed to the short story collection Femmes en colère along with Didier Daeninckx, Marc Villard and Marcus Malte.
+In 2013, Sylvain contributed to the short story collection Femmes en colère along with Didier Daeninckx, Marc Villard and Marcus Malte.
 Also in 2013, she released Ombres et soleil, a direct sequel of Guerre sale.

 Sylvain's novels have all been published by Éditions Viviane Hamy, in the Chemins Nocturnes collection.
 Her stories have been translated in almost a dozen languages, including Russian and Japanese.